Different Types of Closets: Their Features and Benefits

-Closets make staying organized easier, in turn reducing stress and in-home clutter.
-Custom designed closets take things a step further by not only offering better organization, but offering better organization that fits your exact wishes for style and function.
+Closets make staying organized easier, reducing stress and in-home clutter.
+Custom-designed closets take things a step further by not only offering better organization but offering better organization that fits your exact wishes for style and function.

-There are a surprising number of options available to people thinking about a new closet.
-To make things easier on anyone considering upgrading their home storage, we’ve listed the most common types of closets as well as their main features and benefits.
+There are a surprising number of different types of closets available to people thinking about adding more storage.
+To make things easier for anyone considering upgrading their home organization, we’ve listed the most common types of closets as well as their main features and benefits.

 More likely than not, this is the sort of closet you had growing up.
 Reach-in closets, where you can reach in to get what you need but can’t fully enter, are the most common type of closet found in homes.
-The variety of reach-in closets seen most often are the kind that have a large rod you can hang clothing from with a shelf or two above the rod.
+Reach-in closets typically start with a rod and shelf.
+At Twin Cities Closets, we can add more functionality to these compact closets by adding more shelving, hanging spaces, and drawers.

 - Very adaptable budget-friendly design.
-Reach-in closets offer a lot of design flexibility without needing to cost a lot.
-You can add hanging adjustable shelves, place a dresser inside for built-in drawers, or add functionality with built-ins that include accessory trays and shoe storage.
+These types of closets offer plenty of design flexibility without needing to cost a lot.
+You can add hanging adjustable shelves, install built-in drawers, or add functionality with built-ins that include accessory trays and shoe storage.

 - Improved accessibility.
 Having everything in a contained space makes it easier to access whatever you’re storing.
 You don’t have to go from dresser to drawer to bathroom to bedside and back – it’s all there in front of you.
-Accessibility in reach-in closets can be increased even further by having a custom built-in closet system installed.
+Accessibility in this type of closet design can be increased even further by having a custom built-in closet system installed.

 - Small home friendly.
 Not everyone has space for a walk-in closet–and that’s okay!
 You can still use custom built-ins and other solutions to elevate your reach-in closet to a more comfortable, luxurious storage space.